Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 When you think about a story, what comes to mind?
 Perhaps an enjoyable summer read or maybe even a fable or fairytale.
 But a story doesn’t have to be confined to fiction.
 In fact, we tell stories every single day.
 How we see the past, how we envision the future – those are stories.
 How we convey a message, how we describe a product or service – those are stories as well.
 A pitch, a presentation, a plea – all stories.
 In fact, stories are a vital part of any business.

-Connect with the power of story
+Connect with the power of storytelling

 Stories are one of the most powerful tools you can use to engage and connect with your audience.
-The power of story goes far beyond simply relaying facts and data and can be a highly effective tool to create customer loyalty.
+The power of a single story goes far beyond simply relaying facts and data and can be a highly effective tool to create customer loyalty.
 Stories emotionalize information.
 They give color and depth to otherwise bland material and they allow people to connect with the message in a deeper, more meaningful way.
 Those potential customers can then connect with your product, service and your entire business in a way that will make you talkably different.

-So how do you harness the power of a good story?
+So how do you harness the power of storytelling?
 First, it’s about finding that emotional core of your message.
 As Peter says, emotion combined with information becomes memorable and actionable.
 Confused by what that means?
 Think about it.
 Where were you on 9/11?
 Chances are that you can remember exactly where you were when you learned about the tragic events that transpired that day.
 But if you had to think where you were the day before that – that memory is probably hazier.
-Information attached to pain or pleasure creates an emotional connection that resonates within you – this is at the heart of the power of story.
+Information attached to pain or pleasure creates an emotional connection that resonates within you – this is at the heart of the power of a great story.

 Know when to stop

-Using the power of a good story for your business
+Using the power of storytelling

-If done well and done correctly, the power of story can have a massive effect on the audience and define you as an influencer.
+If done well and done correctly, the power of a great story can have a massive effect on the audience and define you as an influencer.
 It can inspire, enliven and create instant rapport.
 It can move an audience to take action and it can change lives.
 Never underestimate the power of storytelling and never underestimate the intelligence of your audience.
-Play it truthfully and emotionally, create a dialogue and you will see how the powerof story may just become the most important tool in your arsenal.
+Play it truthfully and emotionally, create a dialogue and you will see how the power of story may just become the most important tool in your arsenal.